-- ▶ Install an additional shut-off valve in the intake line. - Shut off the intake line immediately after switching off the vacuum pump.
+- Install an additional shut-off valve in the intake line. - ▶ Shut off the intake line immediately after switching off the vacuum pump.

-Contamination from operating fluid backflow
+Contamination of the vacuum chamber from operating fluid backflow

 After the vacuum pump is switched off, there is a risk that the connected vacuum system can become contaminated by backflow.